SpectraL519/cpp-gl/docs/algorithms.md

 > The `algorithm::paths_descriptor` structure is defined as follows:
 >
 > - *Template parameters*:
->   - `VertexDistanceType: type_traits::c_arithmetic` - The type of the distance between vertices in the graph.
+>   - `VertexDistanceType: traits::c_arithmetic` - The type of the distance between vertices in the graph.
 > - *Type definitions*:
 >   - `distance_type` - An alias for `VertexDistanceType`.
 > - *Constructors*: